backbone-ui/anchor/README.md

 ## Usage

 Load the css and js in your app.
-Then load the view on the appropriete container:
+Then load the view on the appropriate container:
 ```
 var view = new Backbone.UI.Anchor({
+text: "Check this out"
 });
 ```

+## Options

+### position
+Defaults to "bottom-right".
+Additional CSS classes have been set up to support "top-right", "top-left", "bottom-left", "left-middle" and "right-middle".

+### target
+Defaults to top of page.
+Optionally set the id of the element on the page you want to scroll to.

 ## Credits